tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

 ..  glossary::
     :sorted:

-    WorkflowType
+    Workflows
         |prerelease|

-        An **array of strings** containing the workflow types available for the document.
+        An **array of WorkflowTypes** containing the workflow types available for the document.
+        Possible values for the keys of the dictionary are:

+        A ``WorkflowType`` is a dictionary with the following keys:

+        ``WorkflowName``
+            A string value containing the name of the Workflow.
 Possible values are:

             * ``Assign``
             * ``Submit``

-        This property must always be specified if :term:`WorkflowUrl` or :term:`WorkflowPostMessage` are provided.
-If this property is *not* supplied, then both :term:`WorkflowUrl` and :term:`WorkflowPostMessage` must be ignored by the WOPI client.
+            This value is required.
+If not provided, the WOPI client must ignore that WorkflowType.

+        ``Url``
+            A URI to a location that allows the user to participate in the specified workflow for the file.

+        ``PostMessage``
+            A Boolean value indicating whether the host expects to receive the :js:data:`UI_Workflow` PostMessage when the workflow UI is activated in the WOPI client.

+        ``CommandText``
+            A string value that should be used by the client when displaying UI related to the specified WorkflowType.
+            If not provided, the WOPI client may use its own default value.

+            This value should be localized, since it may appear in WOPI client UI.
+WOPI hosts can use the **X-WOPI-ClientLocale** header value to determine

+            ..  tip:: If the **X-WOPI-ClientLocale** request header is not provided, hosts should omit the ``CommandText`` value so WOPI clients will use their default value.
+Otherwise a WOPI client might display UI in multiple languages.

-        Conversely, if the WorkflowType property is provided but neither :term:`WorkflowUrl` nor :term:`WorkflowPostMessage` are provided, then the WorkflowType value must be ignored by the WOPI client.
+        At least one of the ``Url`` and ``PostMessage`` values must be specified.
+If neither value is provided, then the WorkflowType value must be ignored by the WOPI client.

         ..  important::
-            While this property is an array of strings, note that specific values of WorkflowType may be mutually exclusive depending on the WOPI client.
+            While this property is an array of WorkflowTypes, note that specific values of WorkflowType may be mutually exclusive depending on the WOPI client.
 WOPI clients must use the following guidelines when handling values in the WorkflowType array: